An Overview of FCRA Registration

 In the year 2010, the Foreign Contribution Regulation Act, 2010, was enacted in India.
 This Act was enacted with the following objectives:

-- The applicant is required to have made a reasonable contribution by undertaking certain activities in the chosen field for the benefit of the society registration at large.
+- An applicant must have made appropriate contributions by undertaking activities in its elected field for the benefit of society;

-- The applicant is required to have spent a minimum of Rs.
-10,00,000 in the last three years towards achieving its primary objectives, which excludes all the administrative expenditures.
+- Spent a minimum of Rs.
+15 lakhs in the last 3 years towards achieving its objectives;

-- The applicant is required to submit all the copies of the financial statements of the last 3 years, that should be duly audited by qualified the CA or Chartered Accountants.
+- Submission of the financial statements of the last 3 years that are duly audited by qualified CA;

 For Prior Permission Registration

-The Prior Permission method of FCRA Registration is ideally suited for those organizations which are registered newly and would like to receive some foreign contributions.
+The Prior Permission method of FCRA Registration is ideally suited for organizations registered newly and would like to receive some foreign contributions.
 Such a Registration is granted for the receipt of a specific amount from any specific donor for carrying out the specific activities or projects.